 To help facilitate a strong working relationship between students and mentors, each student meets with his/her mentor to complete a Mentor-Mentee Agreement at the outset of each academic year.
 The Mentor-Mentee Agreement is used to specify the parameters of the student-mentor relationship (e.g., responsibilities for both parties, preferred methods and timeliness of communication, co-mentoring opportunities).
-The process of creating this agreement is a bi-directional one in which both individuals outline their needs and expectations for the other.
-After both parties reach an agreement, the document is signed and turned into the Department's administrative assistant.
+The process of creating this agreement is a bidirectional one in which both individuals outline their needs and expectations for the other.
+After both parties reach an agreement, the document is signed and turned into the Department's administrative assistant, Pat Perreira, to be included in the student's file.
 Should there be any grievances in the agreement-making process or in upholding the agreements made, the student can refer to the Grievances Procedures outlined in this handbook.
 It is important to note that the Mentor-Mentee Agreement is different from the Pink Sheet in that the Pink Sheet outlines the student's specific research goals for each semester.
-The Mentor-Mentee Agreement sets out expectations for the dynamics of the working relationship between them.
+The Mentor-Mentee Agreement sets out expectations for the dynamics of the working relationship between the mentor and mentee.